-North America is expected to witness a positive growth in emission trading schemes market over the forecast period on account of increasing implementation of policies meant for carbon trading by U.S. states such as Washington, Oregon and California.
-In June 2014, the US EPA drafted a rule to regulate emissions from fossil fuel powered power plants aiming to reduce CO2 emissions by 2030.
-This trend is expected to result in increasing implementation of emission trading schemes by state governments and is expected to have a positive impact on the market.
-In November 2013, Mexico government launched MEXICO2, which is a platform to trade carbon credits on the market aimed at cutting 30% emissions by 2020.
-This is expected to have a positive impact on market for emission trading schemes over the forecast period.
+North America is expected to witness positive growth in the emissions trading scheme market over the forecast period on account of increasing implementation of policies meant for carbon trading by U.S. states such as Washington, Oregon, and California.
+In June 2014, the US EPA drafted a rule to regulate emissions from fossil fuel-powered power plants aiming to reduce CO2 emissions by 2030.
+This trend is expected to result in the increasing implementation of emission trading schemes by state governments and is expected to have a positive impact on the market.
+In November 2013, the Mexican government launched MEXICO2, which is a platform to trade carbon credits on the market aimed at cutting 30% emissions by 2020.
+This is expected to have a positive impact on the market for emission trading schemes over the forecast period.

-The key players in the emission trading schemes market include, Carbon TradeXchange, Orbeo, Carbonica, RBC Capital Markets, Ecosur Afrique, Delphi Group, Total, British Petroleum, BNP Paribas and Chevron.
-Oil and gas manufacturers such as Chevron and ExxonMobil have included sustainable growth in providing environment protection as a part of strategic plan.
+The key players in the emission trading schemes market include Carbon TradeXchange, Orbeo, Carbonica, RBC Capital Markets, Ecosur Afrique, Delphi Group, Total, British Petroleum, BNP Paribas, and Chevron.
+Oil and gas manufacturers such as Chevron and ExxonMobil have included sustainable growth in providing environmental protection as a part of the strategic plan.
 As a result, companies have increased their expenditure on the development of eco-friendly products with reduced carbon emissions, which is expected to challenge market growth over the next seven years.

 Avail customized purchase options to meet your exact research needs:

 Get your queries resolved from an industry expert.